rihokirss/thatopen-enhanced-camera-controls/TUTORIAL.md

 First, let's understand what these controls do:

 **Smooth Wheel Control** provides momentum-based zooming that feels natural and responsive.
 Instead of fixed zoom steps, it accumulates scroll velocity and applies smooth deceleration.
+It also features **proximity-based speed adjustment** - automatically slowing down when near objects and speeding up when navigating open space.

 **Mouse Orbit Control** automatically sets the orbit point based on where you start dragging.
 This means rotating around the part of the model you're actually looking at, not some arbitrary center point.